glavk/yc-serverless-wakeup/README.md

 Wakeup stopped compute instances in Yandex Cloud (usually spot instances). \
 You need to have service account and create trigger (as cron job) to launch this function periodically. \
-Tune `folderID` in wakeup.go variable with your Folder ID value in Yandex Cloud where compute instances works.
+Tune `folderID` in `wakeup.go` variable with your Folder ID value in Yandex Cloud where compute instances works.\
+Also `sleep.go` is used to stop running instances (e.g. at weekend period).

 ## Trigger example